Creating an API key

 - Multiple keys: Create as many keys as you need — one per integration is recommended.

-- Revocation: Revoke a key anytime from the API Keys settings page.
-Revoked keys
+- Revocation: Revoke a key anytime from the API keys settings page.
+Revoked

 401immediately. - Rotation: To rotate a key, create a new one, update your integration, then revoke the old one.

-- Identification: The UI shows the last 4 characters of each key for identification.
+- Identification: The UI shows the last 4 characters of each key.

 Security best practices